 Avoid any appearance of steering by showing all available rental units to all prospective renters.
 Don’t stereotype and don’t make assumptions.
 Let the prospective tenant decide which apartments to view and which to skip.
 Also let them decide which amenities to view.
 Failing to show a disabled person the fitness room could create liability—especially if your standard practice includes showing the fitness room.

 Choose your words carefully.
 Don’t say things like, “You would like this particular apartment because it’s nice and quiet with few children around”, or “You will enjoy living in this particular building because most of the tenants are your age.”
-Both statements can be viewed as discriminatory.
+Both statements can be discriminatory.
 As a rule, avoid commenting on the “types” of people who live here or there.

 Avoid fair housing claims by implementing an objective screening process.
 Written rental policies that detail occupancy guidelines, availability policy, and rental criteria should be uniform and available for all prospective renters.
 Let them know how the rental application process works, and what the clear-cut requirements are for approval.